Ready means three different things.

 Every season you start the same conversation you had the season before.

-The last game ends and the knowledge walks out with the staff who leave — or gets buried in a review that looks for mistakes instead of clues.
+The last game ends and the knowledge walks out with the staff who leave — or gets buried in a review that looks for blame instead of signals.
 Development does not compound.
 It restarts.

 You have had this conversation with the board.
 You will have it again.
 The staff has not changed.

-When the architecture around good people stays unchanged, the outcomes stay unchanged.
+When the architecture around good people stays unchanged, the outcomes stay familiar.
 More effort goes in.
 The same fractures reopen.
 The problem was never the people.

 You did not lose it in one night.
 You lost it in October and did not know until January.